This article was updated on February 16, 2021.

 Medicare is not just for seniors.
-This national health insurance program also covers people with certain disabilities, including kidney failure, also known as end-stage renal disease (ESRD).
+This national health insurance program also covers people under 65 with certain disabilities, including kidney failure, also known as end-stage renal disease (ESRD).

 What is kidney failure?

 Kidney failure is the last of five stages of chronic kidney disease.
 At this point, the kidneys are only functioning between 10 to 15 percent, meaning they can no longer properly filter waste or fluid from the blood.
 This is a severe medical condition that usually requires life-long treatment.